 Our staff has changed over the years – it has grown and shrunk depending on the programs being run or the funding received.
 Volunteers have come and gone but always with an expressed desire to come back.
 Our staff has become a team which you will find showcased in the next page under Our Team.

-ARCHWAY, Inc. is the only foundation working in the streets with the children we’ve described.
+ARCHWAY ROMANIA is a foundation that works in the streets with the children we’ve described.
 We go to them with food, blankets and clothing and they come to us when they need medical attention or when they’re in trouble.
 We know that there are other international agencies that maintain a presence in Romania but we need to tap into them so that we can establish a collaborative effort to help the abandoned children.

 And finally, stay tuned and tell others about our children.
 Once the world knows about them they will no longer have to hide in the shadows.
 They’ll be able to step out into the light…